Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

 \subsection{A simulation study}

 To check the finite sample performance of the ARP estimator, we conducted a simulation study.
-To obtain the low rank plus sparse structure, we considered the following true log-price process,
+We considered the jump diffusion process and generated the data with frequency $1/n^{all}$.
+We used the heterogeneous heavy-tail process (heavy-tail process 1), a homogeneous heavy-tail process (heavy-tail process 2), and a sub-Gaussian process.
+We generated the non-synchronized observation time points and employed the refresh time scheme.
+Specifically, we considered the following true log-price process:

-where $\bmu(t) = (0.02, \ldots, 0.02)^\top$, $\bW_t^{*}$ and $\bW_t$ are $r$ and $p$ dimensional independent Brownian motions, respectively, $ \bvartheta (t)$ and $ \bsigma (t)$ are $r$ by $r$ and $p$ by $p$ matrices, respectively, $\bL(t)$ is jump sizes, and $\bLambda(t)$ is the $p$ dimensional Poisson process with the intensity $\bI(t)$.
-We used a heterogeneous heavy tail process (heavy tail process 1), homogeneous heavy tail process (heavy tail process 2), and sub-Gaussian process to generate the volatility process.
-To generate two heavy tail processes, we used a setting similar to those in \citet{wang2010vast} and \citet{fan2018robust}.
+where $\bmu(t) = (0.02, \ldots, 0.02)^\top$, $\bW_t^{*}$ and $\bW_t$ are $r$ and $p$ dimensional independent Brownian motions, respectively, $\bvartheta (t)$ and $ \bsigma (t)$ are $r$ by $r$ and $p$ by $p$ matrices, respectively, $\bL(t)$ is the jump size, and $\bN(t)$ is the $p$ dimensional Poisson process with the intensity $\bI(t)$.
+To generate two heavy-tail processes, we used a setting similar to those in \citet{wang2010vast} and \citet{fan2018robust}.
 Specifically, let $\bsigma(t)$ be the Cholesky decomposition of $\bvarsigma (t)= (\varsigma_{ij} (t))_{1\leq i,j \leq p} $.
 The diagonal elements of $\bvarsigma(t)$ come from four different processes: geometric Ornstein-Uhlenbeck processes, the sum of two CIR processes \citep{cox1985theory, barndorff2002econometric}, the volatility process in Nelson's GARCH diffusion limit model \citep{wang2002asymptotic}, and the two-factor log-linear stochastic volatility process \citep{huang2005relative} with leverage effect.
 Details can be found in \citet{wang2010vast}.
 To control the tail behaviors of the instantaneous volatility matrix $\bvarsigma(t)$, we used the $t$-distribution as follows:

-where for $l=1,\ldots, n^{all}$, $t_{df_{i},l}$ are the i.i.d. $t$-distributions with degrees of freedom $df_{i}$, $t_l=l/n^{all}$, and $\tilde{\varsigma}_{ii}(t_l)$ were generated by the above four different processes.
-To account for the heterogeneous heavy-tailed distribution (heavy tail process 1), $df_{i}$ were generated from the unif(2.5, 4), whereas for the homogeneous heavy-tailed distribution (heavy tail process 2), we set $df_{i}=5$.
+where for $l=1,\ldots, n^{all}$, $t_{df_{i},l}$ are the i.i.d. $t$-distributions with degrees of freedom $df_{i}$, $t_l=l/n^{all}$, and $\tilde{\varsigma}_{ii}(t_l)$ were generated by the four processes listed above.
+To account for the heterogeneous heavy-tailed distribution (heavy-tail process 1), $df_{i}$ were generated from the unif(3, 4), whereas, for the homogeneous heavy-tailed distribution (heavy-tail process 2), we set $df_{i}=5$.
 To obtain the sparse instantaneous volatility matrix $\bvarsigma(t)$, we generated its off-diagonal elements as follows:

 where the process $\kappa(t)$ is given by